irunasroot/action-awx-template/README.md

 - uses: irunasroot/action-awx-template@v1
   with:
     # The URL of AWX/AAP.
-    # If using an insecure SSL certificate be sure to set  controller_verify_certificate to false
+    # If using an insecure SSL certificate be sure to set
+    #   controller_verify_certificate to false
-    # Variable Type: global
+    # Variable Context: global
     controller_url: ''

     # The username to log into the controller.
-One of username/password or token needs to be provided.
+One of username/password or
+    #   token needs to be provided.
-    # Variable Type: global
+    # Variable Context: global
     controller_username: ''

     # The password to log into the controller.
-One of username/password or token needs to be provided.
+One of username/password or
+    #   token needs to be provided.
-    # Variable Type: global
+    # Variable Context: global
     controller_password: ''

     # The token to authenticate to the controller.
-One of username/password or token needs to be provided.
+One of username/password or
+    #   token needs to be provided.
-    # Variable Type: global
+    # Variable Context: global
     controller_token: ''

-    # The timeout in milliseconds to wait for a call to the controller before erroring out.
+    # The timeout in milliseconds to wait for a call to the controller before
+    #   erroring out.
-    # Note this is not a job execution timeout, but rather the timeout of the actual API calls to the controller
+    #   Note this is not a job execution timeout, but rather the timeout of
+    #   the actual API calls to the controller
     # Defaults to 1000
-    # Variable Type: global
+    # Variable Context: global
     controller_timeout: ''

     # Verify if the controller's certificate is valid.
     # Defaults to true
-    # Variable Type: global
+    # Variable Context: global
     controller_verify_certificate: ''

     # The job template id to execute.
-This is mutually exclusive with workflow_job_template_id
+This is mutually exclusive with
+    #   workflow_job_template_id
-    # One of job_template_id or workflow_job_template_id has to be defined in order for the workflow to exeucte
+    #   One of job_template_id or workflow_job_template_id has to be
+    #   defined in order for the workflow to exeucte
-    # Variable Type: Job Template
+    # Variable Context: Job Template
     job_template_id: ''

     # The job template id to execute.
-This is mutually exclusive with workflow_job_template_id
+This is mutually exclusive with
+    #   workflow_job_template_id
-    # One of job_template_id or workflow_job_template_id has to be defined in order for the workflow to exeucte
+    #   One of job_template_id or workflow_job_template_id has to be defined
+    #   in order for the workflow to exeucte
-    # Variable Type: Workflow Job Template
+    # Variable Context: Workflow Job Template
     workflow_job_template_id: ''

     # Pass extra command line variables to the playbook.
-This is the equivalent of using --extra-vars.
-The extra_vars variable is evaulated using JSON.parse so while its a string it needs to be a strifiy'd version of a JSON object.
+This is the equivalent
+    #   of using --extra-vars.
+The extra_vars variable is evaulated using
+    #   JSON.parse so while its a string it needs to be a strifiy'd version of
+    #   a JSON object.
-    # Variable Type: Job Template, Workflow Job Template
+    # Variable Context: Job Template, Workflow Job Template
     extra_vars: ''

     # Select the inventory containing the hosts you want this job to manage.
-    # Variable Type: Job Template, Workflow Job Template
+    # Variable Context: Job Template, Workflow Job Template
     inventory: ''

     # Branch to checkout.
 In addition to branches, you can input tags, commit
-    # Variable Type: Job Template, Workflow Job Template
+    # Variable Context: Job Template, Workflow Job Template
     scm_branch: ''

-    # Provide a host pattern to further constrain the list of hosts that will be managed or affected by the playbook.
+    # Provide a host pattern to further constrain the list of hosts that will be
+    #   managed or affected by the playbook.
-    # Variable Type: Job Template, Workflow Job Template
+    # Variable Context: Job Template, Workflow Job Template
     limit: ''

-    # Tags are useful when you have a large playbook, and you want to run a specific part of a play or task.
+    # Tags are useful when you have a large playbook, and you want to run a
+    #   specific part of a play or task.
 Use commas to separate multiple tags.
-    # Variable Type: Job Template, Workflow Job Template
+    # Variable Context: Job Template, Workflow Job Template
     job_tags: ''

-    # Skip tags are useful when you have a large playbook, and you want to skip specific parts of a play or task.
+    # Skip tags are useful when you have a large playbook, and you want to skip
+    #   specific parts of a play or task.
 Use commas to separate multiple tags.
-    # Variable Type: Job Template, Workflow Job Template
+    # Variable Context: Job Template, Workflow Job Template
     skip_tags: ''

     # For job templates, select run to execute the playbook.
-Select check to only check playbook syntax, test environment setup, and report problems without executing the playbook.
-Can only be one of 'run', or 'check'
+Select check to
+    #   only check playbook syntax, test environment setup, and report
+    #   problems without executing the playbook.
+Can only be one of 'run',
+    #   or 'check'
     # Defaults to 'run'
-    # Variable Type: Job Template
+    # Variable Context: Job Template
     job_type: ''

-    # Control the level of output ansible will produce as the playbook executes.
+    # Control the level of output ansible will produce as the playbook
+    #   executes.
 Can only be one of 0-5.
-    # Variable Type: Job Template
+    # Variable Context: Job Template
     verbosity: ''

     # If enabled, show the changes made by Ansible tasks, where supported.
-    # Variable Type: Job Template
+    # Variable Context: Job Template
     diff_mode: ''

     # Select credentials for accessing the nodes this job will be ran against.
-Specify as a list of ID's seperated by commas.
+    #   Specify as a list of ID's seperated by commas.
-    # Variable Type: Job Template
+    # Variable Context: Job Template
     credentials: ''

     # Credentials Passwords.
-The credential_passwords variable is evaulated using JSON.parse so while its a string it needs to be a strifiy'd version of a JSON object.
+The credential_passwords variable is evaulated
+    #   using JSON.parse so while its a string it needs to be a strifiy'd
+    #   version of a JSON object.
-    # Variable Type: Job Template
+    # Variable Context: Job Template
     credential_passwords: ''

     # The container image to be used for execution.
-Specify as the ID of the EE.
+Specify as the ID
+    #   of the EE.
-    # Variable Type: Job Template
+    # Variable Context: Job Template
     execution_environment: ''

     # Optional labels that describe this job template, such as 'dev' or 'test'.
-Specify as a list of ID's seperated by commas.
+    #   Specify as a list of ID's seperated by commas.
-    # Variable Type: Job Template
+    # Variable Context: Job Template
     labels: ''

-    # The number of parallel or simultaneous processes to use while executing the playbook.
+    # The number of parallel or simultaneous processes to use while executing
+    #   the playbook.
-    # Variable Type: Job Template
+    # Variable Context: Job Template
     forks: ''

-    # Divide the work done by this job template into the specified number of job slices, each running the same tasks against a portion of the inventory.
+    # Divide the work done by this job template into the specified number of
+    #   job slices, each running the same tasks against a portion of the
+    #   inventory.
-    # Variable Type: Job Template
+    # Variable Context: Job Template
     job_slice_count: ''

     # The amount of time (in seconds) to run before the job is canceled.
-    # Variable Type: Job Template
+    # Variable Context: Job Template
     timeout: ''

     # Select the Instance Groups for this Job Template to run on.
-Specify as a list of ID's seperated by commas.
+Specify as a
+    #   list of ID's seperated by commas.
-    # Variable Type: Job Template
+    # Variable Context: Job Template
     instance_groups: ''
 ```